Great grey owl: Provincial bird

 The great grey owl is the provincial bird of Manitoba, Canada.

 Captivity

-As of 2016, there are four great grey owls captive in Oregon and California.
+As of 2016, four great grey owls are in captivity in Oregon and California.
 Two live at Blue Mountain Wildlife near Pendleton, Oregon, a third lives at Lindsay Museum in Walnut Creek, California, and the fourth lives at CuriOdyssey in San Mateo, California.

-A captive wild injured great grey owl, Boris, resides at the Alaska Raptor Center in Sitka, Alaska.
+A captive, wild, injured great grey owl, Boris, resides at the Alaska Raptor Center in Sitka, Alaska.
 Boris was found north of Anchorage with a trauma to his right wrist, leaving him flightless.

-Another captive wild injured great grey owl, Errol, lives at the Alaska Zoo in Anchorage, Alaska.
+Another captive, wild, injured great grey owl, Errol, lives at the Alaska Zoo in Anchorage.
 Errol came to the zoo from Wild Bird Rescue after injuring himself while colliding with the tire of a parked car.

 The Eurasian subspecies of the grey owl is very commonly kept in European zoos.

 In art

 A great grey owl with human hands is depicted on William Schaff's album art for The Magnolia Electric Co., a 2003 alt-country album by Songs: Ohia.